swk2020/Analysis-of-Netflix-Data/README.md

 Why is it good?

-Because of the amount of data it has that we can play with!
+Because of the amount of data it has that we can manipulate!

 This project demostrates: